Joseph and Luka Banda

 Joseph Banda and Luka Banda (born 23 January 1997) are twin brothers who used to be conjoined.
 They were born joined at the back of the skull and faced in opposite directions.
-In 1997, neurosurgeon Ben Carson led a team of 50 Zambian and South African specialists to separate the 11-month-old twins in a 28-hour operation.
+In late 1997, neurosurgeon Ben Carson led a team of 50 Zambian and South African specialists to separate the 11-month-old twins in a 28-hour operation.
 They did not share any organs, but shared intricate blood vessels that flowed into each other's brains.
 In 2001, the twins were fitted with artificial skulls to permanently close their heads.
 In an interview, Carson stated about the operation: